MoBanerjee/DAI-SOPPU/README.md

 # SOPPU: Scalable One PEFT per User

 SOPPU is a framework that enables efficient compression and serving of personalized LoRA adapters for Large Language Models.
 It combines client-side compression with scalable serving through LoRAX.

+🎉 **Update**: Our paper has been accepted to DAI 2024 (International Conference on Distributed Artificial Intelligence)!
+Preprint will be available soon.

+> ⚠️ **Note**: We are actively working on releasing the complete pipeline.
+Stay tuned for updates!

 ## Overview